venusjivani/mantl/docs/getting_started/index.rst

 .. note::

     More than one .tf file in the mantl directory will lead to errors upon deployment.
-If you work with more than one provider, extra .tf files will need to be renamed or moved.
+Since Mantl initially does not support multiple datacenters, extra .tf files will
+ +    need to be renamed or moved.
+If you would like to add multiple datacenters see the `Consul docs`_ for more information.

 Step 2: Run security-setup
 --------------------------

-Running the ``security-setup`` script in the root directory will create and set up passwords, authentication, and certificates.
+Running the ``security-setup`` script in the root directory will set up passwords, authentication, and certificates.
 For more information, see the `security-setup`_ documentation.